MyUNiDAYS/inbox-tester/readme.md

 # inbox-tester

-A simple node web-server to provide inbox testing functionality.
+A simple node tool provide inbox testing functionality.

+Can be run as a webserver or imported directly into Nightwatch (for example)

 # Primary Use Cases